-Anca Parvulescu's research and teaching interests include twentieth-century literature, modernity and modernism, literary and critical theory, narrative and the novel, and gender and feminist studies.
+Anca Parvulescu's research and teaching interests include international modernism, affect theory, literary and critical theory, comparative literature, and visual culture.

-Her 2010 book, Laughter: Notes on a Passion (MIT Press) tells the story of a modern prohibition on laughter.
-The book shows how literary and philosophical texts, in dialogue with conduct books and visual culture, produce a normative aesthetics of the smiling face as an alternative to the contorted face in laughter.
+Laughter: Notes on a Passion (MIT Press, 2010) shows how literary and philosophical texts, in dialogue with conduct books and visual culture, produce a modern normative aesthetics of the smiling face as an alternative to the contorted face in laughter.
 The book is an attempt to extricate laughter from theories of the comic, humor, jokes, the grotesque etc, and redirect our attention to the burst of laughter itself.
 What kind of subjects are we when we laugh?

-Comparatizing Transylvania: Inter-imperiality, Rurality and the Global Modernist Market is co-auhored with Manuela Boatca.
-The project is supported by an ACLS Collaborative Research Fellowship.
+Co-auhored with Manuela Boatca, Creolizing the Modern: Transylvania across Empires (forthcoming, Cornell University Press) was supported by an ACLS Collaborative Research Fellowship.
 The book places Transylvania in inter-related debates in World Literature, World History and World-Systems Analysis.
-How does “the world” look like from the vintage point of a small village in Transylvania?
-The aim of the project is to place this multi-ethnic and multilingual region in a comparative framework that yields a fresh perspective on comparatism.
+How does “the world” look like from the vantage point of a small village in Transylvania?
+The project places this multi-ethnic and multilingual region in a comparative framework that yields a fresh perspective on comparatism.

-Anca Parvulescu’s articles are published in journals like PMLA, New Literary History, Critical Inquiry, and Camera Obscura.
+Professor Parvulescu’s articles have been published in PMLA, New Literary History, Critical Inquiry, Literature Compass, Interventions, Camera Obscura.